DanielFLopez1620/DanielFLopez1620/README.md

 - **Member of IEEE RAS Javeriana Student Chapter (Febrary 2021 - Present):** Promoting robotics in students and developing projects with ROS 2.

 - **ROSCon 2023 Diversity Scholar:** It was an amazing experience to connect with the global community of ROS / ROS 2 developers, where I had the chances to present a lighting talk about the efforts on building a ROS Community in Bogotá.

+- **Incoming events in Colombia:** I am participating in the organization of future robotics events in Colombia, stay tunned for the [ROS MeetUp Bogotá 2025](https://luma.com/h5zsexaf) and let's connect and grow in community.

 ## More about me....